FeizBenhabel/RHCE/ansibleguide.md

     web_package: httpd
     web_service: httpd
 ```
-- you can include your group vars or host vars directory from another location but name of folder should be s and host_vars not random!
+- you can include your group vars or host vars directory from another location but name of folder should be groups_vars and host_vars not random!

+- ansible-inventory --host webserver : to see specific host defined variables

 - host vars have the precedence of group vars test by me